 Alt Country, then, and specifically the Dark/Gothic end, is an offshoot of an offshoot; the backwards cousin of the 1st and 2nd waves of Cowpunk.

-According to Mather, “Dark country is simply a return to the folk roots from which the genre was birthed.
+According to Mather, “Gothic country is simply a return to the folk roots from which the genre was birthed.
 If you trace folk music back to its European roots, you’ll find countless songs about murder, betrayal, star-crossed lovers, and other macabre subjects.
 As the Heathen Apostles, we simply build upon that foundation and try to bring it into the 21st century while staying true to its origins.”

 Chopper adds that “These days, it seems like Alt Country can mean anything from a singer/songwriter wearing motorcycle boots to a punk band covering Hank Williams songs, both of which are the kinds of things that have been going on for a pretty long time.
 But I think with Dark Country, or Dark Roots, the music definitely has more of an “alternative” sound.
 We’ve constantly tried to expand on our sound with different playing styles, instruments and recording techniques, but it really always comes back to the songwriting.
 As far as the founders, we look to The Gun Club and 16 Horsepower, among others.”